kurron/ansible-role-software-developer/README.md

 Role Name
 =========

-Installation of tools than any self-respecting JVM developer loves and needs.
+Installation of tools than any self-respecting software developer loves and needs.

 Requirements
 ------------